victoreram/Springboard-Data-Science/NCAABBPrediction/Documents/FinalReport.md

 ![MSE vs K](https://raw.githubusercontent.com/victoreram/Springboard-Data-Science/master/NCAABBPrediction/Documents/bets_all.png)

 Some noteworthy results:
-- DTR vastly outperformed the other models.
-Its final Profit/Game ended up being $19.4!
-However, this comes with some caveats.
-1. It performed significantly well on the 2017 tournament, coming ahead by 20 games out of 67, while it only came ahead by 6 games in the 2018 tournament.
-Its true predictive performance is yet to be measured.
+- DTR Default and DTR with Grid Search performed the best and 2nd best.
+DTR Default came ahead by 11 games from each tournament, yielding 22 games total.
+This yields a profit of $16.4 per game.
+DTR Grid Search follows along with $11.9/game.
-- LR and LSVR with finely tuned Elo Ratings performed 2nd and 3rd best respectively.
-These two models and the DTR model were the only models to outperform simply betting on the favorite to lost ATS.
-This may also speak to the predictive power of Elo Ratings by itself.
+- LR with Elo Ratings is tied with LSVR with Elo Rating Advanced Stats.
+This speaks to the predictive power of Elo Ratings by itself.
+LSVR took into account the statistical profiles with each team and it only managed to match the baseline model.
-- The other linear models were not able to adjust very well given new features.
-LSVR with advanced stats was barely profitable, while LR with advanced stats actually finished at a loss.
-This could be due to the "feature overload" phenomena mentioned earlier, as well as overfitting from too many features in general.
+- LR with Elo Ratings and Advanced Stats ended at a loss.
+This result may be surprising at first, but recall that its coefficients were inconsistent with basketball intuition and are likely the reason for this poor performance.

 ## Conclusions
 ### Client Recommendations

-#### On Betting On NCAA Basketball: Proceed With Caution!
+#### Regression Models are Generally Profitable In The Long Run
-Although some models were shown to be profitable over two tournaments, the highly variant nature and small samples of NCAA Tournaments makes it hard to gauge the true performance of basketball predictions.
-Two different naive strategies (betting on favorite to win or lose ATS) were shown to be profitable in two different (regular season vs. 2 NCAA Tournaments).
+Most of the regression models tested in this project were profitable over the course of betting every game in the last two tournaments.

 #### Decision Tree Based Models Yielded The Most Profit Overall
 Even though it's difficult to conclusively gauge future predictivity from these models, it's still worth noting that DTR outperformed the other models by a considerable margin.
 This model sacrificed some accuracy over simplicity and it paid off in the betting simulations.
 By basing predictions off of decision rules, DTR is quite close to how basketball analysts generally come up with their own predictions.
 Moving forward, DTR might be the best algorithm for predicting future outcomes.